khrykin/CXXProxyKit/README.md

 - (void)implementationDidLoad {
     // This method is called after the initialization is done.
-    // You can use it do any additional setup, such as setting up some delegate or whatever.
+    // You can use it do any additional setup, such as setting up a delegate.
 }

 - (int)value {
-    // Note that we can only call non-const qualified methods of a C++ object. return obj->get_value();
+    // Note that we can only call non-const qualified methods of a C++ object whithin the implementation of this class. return obj->get_value();
 }